samuelstevens/personal-website/projects/ticketbay.md

 author:
   - Sam Stevens
 keywords: [ticketbay, football, tickets, salty software, react native, node.js]
-abstract: TicketBay is a mobile application I developed.
+abstract: TicketBay is a mobile application I developed with other students from The Ohio State University.
 ---

 # TicketBay